 This short guide will help to get you started on your journey learning about the brilliant sky at night.
 On any clear night, the amount you can see in the night sky is almost limitless.
 For example, on offer is a galaxy 2.5 million light years away, which you can see just with your eyes, but add binoculars into the equation and you can spot craters on the moon.
 Although learning about the dark sky may seem like an overwhelming task at first, taken step by step you can discover a limitless number of its best kept secrets.

 Firstly, it takes about 20 minutes for your eyes to acclimatise to the dark.
 So why not take this time to tune in to the sounds of the night - an owl hooting, foxes barking, the rustle of wind in the trees.
-Be careful to avoid car headlights, or look at your mobile phone, though, otherwise you will have to start the 20 minute countdown all over again.
+Be careful not to look at car headlights or your mobile phone, though, otherwise you will have to start the 20 minute countdown all over again.

 Amateur astronomy should be calming, therapeutic, educational and fun, but you will need to pack a few essentials to ensure an enjoyable adventure.

 One of the things that will turn your adventure into an ordeal is getting cold.
 Make sure you take lots of warm layers.
 Remember, you can always peel them off.
-A hot drink and food is always a must and is a great excuse to pack a few treats.
+A hot drink and food is always a must and is a great excuse to pack a few treats, but do keep food and drink away from your binoculars or telescope.

 If you’re wondering where to start, pick something that you know, such as the Plough, and then use that to find other constellations and stars.
 A Planisphere, available in bookshops and via online retailers, is a simple tool to help you do this and work out what is in the sky that night.
 Collins and other publishers also produce small guides that detail what you can see.